mwunsch/tumblr/README.md

 	gem install tumblr-rb

+## Usage

+	$: tumblr path/to/a_post.markdown
+	Email Address: tumblr-user@foobarmail.com
+	Password:
+	Published to Tumblr.
+The ID for this post is: 123456789

+You can pass `tumblr` something from standard input, but you have to set your email and password as arguments:

+	$: echo 'Hello world.' | tumblr -a user@tumblr.com:supers3cretp4ssw0rd
+	Published to Tumblr.
+The ID for this post is: 123456790

+Try `tumblr --help` if you are in need of guidance.
+Read tumblr(1) for more information.

 ## Getting Started

 Like [Jekyll](http://tom.preston-werner.com/jekyll/), and [Mustache](http://defunkt.github.com/mustache/), Tumblr gem will transform documents preceded by a [YAML](http://www.yaml.org/) frontmatter block.